 On average, it takes about two years for a green card to become available and three years total to get permanent resident status.
 It may take longer for citizens of Mexico, China, India, and the Philippines because they have a much higher volume of green card applicants annually.

-For unmarried, adult children of U.S. citizens, the process may take 7-8 years.
-But there's an exception: If you are a citizen of the Philippines, it may take 10+ years.
+For unmarried, adult children of U.S. citizens: The process may take 7-8 years.
+However, one disclaimer — if you are a citizen of the Philippines, it may take 10+ years.
 If you are a citizen of Mexico, it may take 20+ years.
 Adult children of U.S. citizens must wait for a green card to become available after their parent files Form I-130.
 The backlog can be significant.

-How Long Does It Take To Get a Green Card for a Widow of a U.S. Citizen?
+How Long Does It Take To Get a Green Card for Widows of U.S. Citizens?

-How Long Does It Take To Get Green Cards for Parents of U.S. Citizens?
+How Long Does It Take Parents of U.S. Citizens To Get a Green Card?

 For parents of U.S. citizens, the process usually takes 10-13 months.
-Like for spouses of U.S. citizens, there is no limit on the number of green cards.
+There is no limit on the number of green cards issued in this category.
 Therefore, you can generally get a green card based on your parent relationship within one year.

-How Long Does It Take To Get a Green Card for Siblings of U.S. Citizens?
+How Long Does It Take Siblings of U.S. Citizens To Get a Green Card?

 How To Check Your Green Card Application Status

 If you submitted your application from inside the United States, it should be with U.S. Citizenship and Immigration Services (USCIS).
-You can check your status online by entering your application receipt number in their online case status tool.
-You can also call USCIS National Customer Service Center at 1-800-375-5283.
-You will need to provide your receipt number, the 13 character code that consists of three letters followed by ten numbers.
-It will appear at the top left corner of your receipt notice given from USCIS when you submitted your application.
+You can check your status online using USCIS’s case status tracker tool or you can call the USCIS National Customer Service Center at 1-800-375-5283.